useperform/perform/docs/start/overview.rst

 PHP framework to help you build high-quality websites and applications efficiently.

-It's a middle ground between CMS systems that lack flexibility and completely bespoke systems that take too long to code.
+It's a middle ground between off-the-shelf systems that lack flexibility and completely bespoke projects that take too long to code.

-The bundles are grouped into a few categories.
-Some bundles are foundational, such as the *BaseBundle* and *UserBundle*, and are used in nearly every Perform application.
+The bundles can be grouped into a few categories:

+* Foundation bundles such as the :doc:`../base-bundle/index` and :doc:`../user-bundle/index`, which are used in nearly every Perform application.
-Others such as the *MediaBundle* and *RichContentBundle* add significant functionality to use in your application.
+* Supporting bundles such as the :doc:`../media-bundle/index` and :doc:`../rich-content-bundle/index`, which add significant functionality to build on top of.
-Finally, dependent on this functionality are domain-specific bundles, such as the *ContactBundle*, *BlogBundle*, *MediaPlayerBundle*, *TwitterBundle*, etc, that are designed to cater to a specific use case.
+* Finally, dependent on this functionality are domain-specific bundles such as the :doc:`../page-editor-bundle/index`, :doc:`../blog-bundle/index`, :doc:`../analytics-bundle/index`, and :doc:`../contact-bundle/index`, designed to cater to a specific use case.

-Together, these bundles can be combined to exactly match your requirements and workflow, instead of using a single monolithic system that attempts to cater for everything and brings needless complexity.
+Together, these bundles can be combined to exactly match your requirements, instead of using a single monolithic system that attempts to cater for everything and brings needless complexity.

-Perform brings you a rapid development workflow, while simultaneously providing the best possible experience for your users.
+Perform gives you a rapid development workflow to build amazing applications your users will love.